Sign In Forgot Password

 Brit Ceremonies – A Brit Milah (Covenant of Circumcision for a boy) and a Berit Bat ceremony (Covenant of Daughter for a girl) are special ways for Jewish parents to express their gratitude and celebrate the new addition of a child to their family.
 The clergy at Congregation B'Nai Israel are available to advise couples on these ceremonies, which marks the bringing of sons or daughters into the brit, or covenant, of Israel.

-Bar and Bat Mitzvah – Few things impact a child’s Jewish awareness and self-confidence more strongly than leading our congregational family in prayer.
-Formal Hebrew classes begin in the third grade, and in four productive years, our young people gain the knowledge and confidence to celebrate this important life cycle event.
+B’nai Mitzvah – Few things impact a child’s Jewish awareness and self-confidence more strongly than leading our congregational family in prayer and words of Torah.
+Learning Hebrew, prayers, and Jewish customs begins in our Religious School, and through attendance at Shabbat services.
+That coupled with tutoring by CBI clergy, enables our young people to gain the knowledge and confidence to celebrate this important life cycle event.

-After the Bar/Bat Mitzvah your child can continue with our Hebrew High classes.
-We see commitment to life-long Jewish education as a goal for all our members.
+After their B’nai Mitzvah, your children are encouraged to continue their connection to Judaism (and CBI) through learning, prayer, and acts of Tzedakah.
+We see a commitment to life-long Jewish education as a goal for all our members.

 Marriage - The celebration of the beginning of a life together as a couple is an intimate, joyful, and ceremonious occasion.
 The clergy counsels couples on preparing for their life together and the value of creating a Jewish home.